-In this example, by looking at the chart below, a sales manager can quickly identify how each of their territories are performing in relation to goals:
+In this example, a sales manager can quickly identify how each of their territories are performing in relation to goals:

-Clearly, Europe is leading the pack and outpacing their goal (line trend), while South America has some catching up to do.
-In a traditional report, with static data points, the manager could take more time arriving at this conclusion – if getting there at all.
-The time saved can now be invested in developing solutions rather than figuring out where the problem lies, saving time and money.
+Clearly, Europe is leading the pack and outpacing their goal (line trend).
+And South America has some catching up to do.
+In a traditional report with static data points, the manager could take more time to arrive at this conclusion.
+The time can instead be invested in developing solutions, rather than analysis.

-Large quantities of data can be interpreted more efficiently.
+You can interpret large quantities of data more efficiently.

-Along with the speed of interpretation, a manager can now take larger quantities of data, see the bigger picture more efficiently and build concise reporting.
+Along with the speed of interpretation, a manager can now take larger quantities of data, see the bigger picture more clearly and build concise reporting.
 Visualization tools utilize filtering properties to allow the manager to dig into the data more proficiently.
-Taking the above example, the manager can simply click on South America, and a new chart can be highlighted showing which countries in South America are contributing to the lagging performance.

-And when the manager clicks on South America, s/he can now see that Brazil is the reason South America is falling short of both the month-to-date and year-to-date goals.
+When the manager drills down, s/he can see Brazil is the reason South America is missing month-to-date and year-to-date goals.

-With the traditional model, this manager would have to dig through each of the data points and spend time manually calculating or analyzing numbers to determine the source of the problem.
+With the traditional model, this manager would have to dig through each of the data points.
+He’d also waste considerable time manually calculating or analyzing numbers to determine the source of the problem.

 Data visualization in finance helps reveal patterns and anomalies.

-Trending data is easier to see in a chart or graph than it is using monthly reports of static data points.
-Continuing with our example from above, the manager can now click on Brazil to pop up their monthly performance for the year.
+Trending data is easier to see in a chart or graph in monthly reports of static data points.
+In the example above, the manager can click on Brazil to pop up their monthly performance for the year.
 Digging deeper, they can even see what products are contributing to the miss over time.
-The ability to dig into the visual patterns allows for better decision making on the manager’s part as well as the ability to see what is continuously contributing to the problem.
+Visual patterns empower the manager to make better decisions and learn drivers of problems.
 Does Brazil just not purchase one certain product?
 Is there a competitor in Brazil that is outpacing us?
-All of these insights can be captured through trending information that is easily visualized in charts.
+All of these insights can be captured through trending information easily visualized in charts.